sam123gray/Paint/README.md

 This application was built on the .Net framework 4.6.1 and was constructed in Visual Studio 2017

-To build tis program download the application as a Zip File, extract to a specified location and then open the Paint.sln file in Visual studio, continue to build the solution using the Build option in the navigation.
+To build this program download the application as a Zip File, extract to a specified location and then open the Paint.sln file in Visual studio, continue to build the solution using the Build option in the navigation.

 To run the tests then go to the Tests option in the navigation and select run all tests.